-Spend the morning viewing the enigmatic ranks of the life-sized Terracotta Warriors.
-The Museum of the Terracotta Warriors and Horses is located approximately a 1 hour drive outside of Xian.
+Spend the morning viewing the enigmatic ranks of the lifesized Terracotta Warriors.
+The Museum of the Terracotta Warriors and Horses is located approximately a 1-hour drive outside of Xian.
 From the bus park to the museum entrance is a 15-minute walk.

 There are electric carts offered by private vendors which can be organised at your own cost.
 There is no electric cart available for the return from the museum exit to the bus park.
-Within the museum area the warriors can be seen in three different

-'pits', which are active archaeological digs.
-The site is large and will take about 2 1⁄2 hours to explore.
+Within the museum area the warriors can be seen in three different 'pits', which are active archaeological digs.

-After this, visit the Xian Art Ceramics and Lacquer Exhibition centre to see smaller models of the warriors being made.
-Later, transfer to the train station to take a 3-hour bullet train to Chengdu.
+The site is large and will take about 2 and a half hours to explore.
+After this, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.